huntyGwell/making_a_touch_directory/README.md

 # Making a Touch Directory
 The hardware/software interface of a touch directory

-*The direct purpose of this is to record my trial and error to help others (and myself) in the future* *Esp the helpdesk*
+*The direct purpose of this is to record my trial and error to help others (and myself) in the future.*
+*Esp the helpdesk*

 ## Hardware